 SOCIAL NETWORKING AND INTERNET SEARCHES:

-At times I may conduct a web search on my clients before the beginning of therapy or during therapy.
-If you have concerns or questions regarding this practice, please discuss it with me.
-I do not accept friend requests from current or former clients on social networking site, such as Facebook.
-I believe that adding clients as friends on these sites and/or communicating via such sites is likely to compromise your privacy and confidentiality.
-For the same reason, I am requesting that clients do not communicate with me via any interactive or social networking web sites.
+At times, (therapist’s name) may conduct a web search on my clients before the beginning of therapy or during therapy.
+If you have concerns or questions regarding this practice, please discuss them with me.
+I do not accept friend requests from current or former clients on social networking sites, such as Facebook.
+I believe that adding clients as friends on these sites and/or communicating via such sites can compromise their privacy and confidentiality.
+For this same reason, I request that clients not communicate with me via any interactive or social networking web sites.